superfaceai/docs/docs/tutorials/getting-api-keys/google-maps.md

 # Google Maps

 1. You will need a project with a billing account and the Geocoding API enabled.
 Start by heading to the [Google Maps section](https://console.cloud.google.com/project/_/google/maps-apis/credentials) of the Google Cloud Console.
-2. Next, go to Credentials section and create a new project
+2. Next, go to Credentials section and create a new project.

     ![google-create-project.png](/img/tutorials/getting-api-keys/google-create-project.png)